 To get another perspective on this topic, here’s a video from photographer and educator Jimmy McIntyre.
 What he demonstrates is how to digitally blend a single RAW file that results in a natural, balanced, and effective HDR image.
 This method isn’t going to be as effective in some aspects as using multiple exposures, but depending on your situation, and also how well your camera handles RAW files regarding how many stops DR it’ll get, you could be in good shape.
 Jimmy, in typical Jimmy fashion, walks you through the steps on how to do this, in just a few short minutes using what he calls the Rapid Blend-If Technique.

 What you’re essentially doing is opening a single RAW file in ACR, making the adjustments of exposure and highlights to the lighter portion (the sky in this instance), and then making that image a smart object.
 You will be rasterizing your layers once you’ve adjusted both, and then blending them, and you’ll see just how simple and effective this can be.

 Again, I stress that this method certainly depends on your camera sensor’s ability to handle dynamic range, and will not be as powerful as creating an HDR with multiple exposures, but it can do the job.
-If you’re looking to really produce top quality HDR images, the type that truly bring out the benefits of HDR without looking gaudy and over processed, allowing you to capture nighttime images, landscapes and so much more to a higher level, check this out.
-And if you really want to create effective HDR images from within Lightroom easily, our Lightroom Preset System has the ability to do it with a single click.
-You can find out more about it, and all else the system offers here.
+If you really want to create effective HDR images from within Lightroom easily, our Lightroom Presets has the ability to do it with a single click.

 Jimmy does some really fantastic tutorials, always keeping them as succinct as possible, and always pretty bulletproof.
 You can find more about and from Jimmy here on his site, and YouTube channel, and see other articles we’ve done featuring his work below: